varun4505/Command-Predictor/README.md

 # AI Terminal Command Predictor

 An intelligent system that analyzes your terminal command history and predicts the next commands you should run to continue your workflow.
+Built with Python and Powered by Llamma 3.

 ## 🚀 Quick Start